ZAHIRA201/Patent_Analysis/README.md

 - Data extraction from PubMed and Google Patents through a UI built with HTML, CSS and Js
 - Data cleaning and transformation using Apache Spark.
 - Integration with Power BI for dynamic visualization and analysis.
-- Explore patent trends, technologies, and inventors using Power BI's interactive dashboards.
+- Explore Drone patent trends, technologies, and inventors using Power BI's interactive dashboards.

 ## Data Sources
 - [PubMed](https://pubmed.ncbi.nlm.nih.gov/): A free search engine accessing primarily the MEDLINE database of references and abstracts on life sciences and biomedical topics.